APHA-CSU/btb-forestry/README.md

 -   [Nextstrain](https://docs.nextstrain.org/en/latest/index.html) - Outputs are formatted for display in Nextstrain
 -   Python 3 with required packages for data processing

-**Help**

-For detailed parameter information:

 **Integration with btb-seq**

 This pipeline is designed to work seamlessly with outputs from the btb-seq pipeline.
 The expected input is the FinalOut.csv summary files that contain sample outcomes, WGS clusters (clades), and quality metrics.

 **Validation and testing**

-The pipeline includes automated testing via GitHub Actions to ensure reliability and reproducibility of phylogenetic analyses across different bovine TB clades.
+The pipeline includes automated testing with nf-test via GitHub Actions to ensure reliability and reproducibility of phylogenetic analyses across different bovine TB clades.